Centenary Sprint Cup

-The Centenary Sprint Cup is a Group 1 Thoroughbred horse race over a distance of 1200 metres at Sha Tin in January.
+The Centenary Sprint Cup is a Hong Kong Group 1 Thoroughbred horse race over a distance of 1200 metres at Sha Tin in January.

 It was originally known as the Centenary Cup, which was first run on 24 November 1984 to celebrate the centenary of The Hong Kong Jockey Club.
 It offers a purse of HK$10,000,000.

 In the season of 2005/06, it becomes the first leg of the Hong Kong Speed Series (formerly the Champion Sprint Series).
-In 2017/2018 season, the race was promoted to Group 1 status.
+In the 2017/2018 season, the race was promoted to Group 1 status.